Alyx Jones

-It was her dad who first sparked her passion for cooking, says Alyx Jones who is currently completing a Bachelor of Arts in Culinary Arts with a minor in Hospitality.
+It was her dad who first sparked her passion for cooking, says Alyx Jones who completed a Bachelor of Arts in Culinary Arts with a minor in Hospitality.

 “My dad is a great cook and I gained a lot of my passion for it from him.
 We would watch cooking shows on TV as a family, and the flavours, plating and skills really impressed me.
 I started experimenting in the kitchen and fell in love with creating interesting dishes.
-In the future, I’d like to work either as a private chef or start a food business.
 I’m really interested in producing high-quality ready-made meals or condiments or owning a restaurant.
 Having the ability to be creative in my work is important to me.”

 Opportunities to shape her skills